jamieberrier/costume-closet/notes/notes.md

   - update URLs
   - when assigning a costume for 2nd, 3rd, etc time...change condition to used
   - back buttons
+  - dancers#index
+    - add total number of costume assignments
+  - dancers#show
+    - add total number of costumes by season and if new/used
+    - add display costume assignments
+  - costumes#show
+    - add total number of dancers by season
+    - add display costume assignments
+  - dancestudio#show
+    - add total number of dancers
+    - add total number of costumes
+    - add total number of costumes by season

 # ?s
   - dance studio add dancers?